aiegoo/documentation/pages/mydoc/mydoc_aboutsite.md

                 </div>
                 <div class="panel-body">
                     <h4>Collections</h4>
-                    <p font-size="0.5em">There are 5 collections in this site, yoga, drones, freelancers, mycourse and wiki, which would expand as more contents are added during my dev career.</p>
+                    <p font-size="0.5em">There are 6 collections in this site, yoga, drones, freelancers, mycourse, tags and wiki, which would expand as more contents are added during my dev career.</p>
                     <a href="https://github.com/documentation/blob/edit/_config.yml" class="btn btn-primary">Learn More</a>
                 </div>
             </div>